Mel Ferrer: Early theatre work

 Ferrer began acting in summer stock as a teenager and in 1937 won the Theatre Intime award for best new play by a Princeton undergraduate; the play was called Awhile to Work and co-starred another college student, Frances Pilchard, who would become Ferrer's first wife later the same year.
-At age twenty-one, he was appearing on the Broadway stage as a chorus dancer, making his debut there as an actor two years later.
+At 21, he was appearing on the Broadway stage as a chorus dancer, making his debut there as an actor two years later.
 He appeared as a chorus dancer in two unsuccessful musicals, Cole Porter's You Never Know and Everywhere I Roam.
 After a bout with polio, Ferrer worked as a disc jockey in Texas and Arkansas and moved to Mexico to work on the novel Tito's Hat (published 1940).

 His first acting roles were in a revival of Kind Lady (1940) and Cue for Passion (1940).

 Columbia Pictures

 Ferrer was contracted to Columbia Pictures as a director, along with several other "potentials" who began as dialogue directors: Fred Sears, William Castle, Henry Levin and Robert Gordon.

 Among the films he worked on were Louisiana Hayride (1944), They Live in Fear (1944), Sergeant Mike (1944), Together Again (1944), Meet Miss Bobby Socks (1944), Let's Go Steady (1944), Ten Cents a Dance (1945), and A Thousand and One Nights (1945).
-Some of these were "B" movies but others (Thousand and One Nights) were more prestigious.
+Some were "B" movies but others (Thousand and One Nights) were more prestigious.
 Ferrer directed The Girl of the Limberlost (1945), starring Ruth Nelson.